Priyanka Chopra Invites Anupam Kher To Jonas Brothers’ Concert; The Latter Shares Video & Thanks Her

 The Jonas Brothers are currently travelling the world for their Happiness Begins tour.
 Priyanka Chopra drops in at the concerts every now and then amidst her busy schedule, to cheer for hubby Nick Jonas and her brothers-in-law, Kevin and Joe.
 Recently, PeeCee invited veteran actor Anupam Kher to the concert, and the latter took to his Instagram to share a video and also thank Priyanka for the invitation.
 Check it out.

 Anupam shared a video in which he is right next to the stage, enjoying the Jonas Brothers rock it out.
-In the caption he wrote, "Thank you dearest @priyankachopra for inviting me to your husband @nickjonas concert with his brothers in New York.
+In the caption, he wrote, "Thank you dearest @priyankachopra for inviting me to your husband @nickjonas concert with his brothers in New York.
 I had a blast. #JonasBrothers are phenominal performers.
 The jam packed audiences loved them.
 I am so proud of yourself .
-Love and prayers always."
+Love and prayers always." (sic)

 View this post on Instagram